-Some comparisons have specified premiums and solved the death benefit to the premiums “target premium”–bad idea.
-We want the minimum death benefit because we want to mitigate insurance costs as much as possible to build the best performing universal life contract.
+Maximum income is our goal.
+As such, we want the minimum death benefit in order to mitigate insurance costs as much as possible and build the best-performing universal life contract.

 Preferred Best Assumptions

-It is true that this life insurance as an asset class thing gets better the healthier one happens to be – longer life expectancy begets lower insurance costs –better risks classes are, again, one of the fine tuning considerations.
+It is true that this life insurance as an asset class thing gets better the healthier one happens to be – longer life expectancy begets lower insurance costs – so again, better risk classes are one of the fine tuning considerations.

-We solve the death benefit for minimum non-MEC and DEFRA compliant, increasing until the year income starts at which point we switch the death benefit option to level.
+We solve the death benefit for minimum non-MEC and DEFRA compliance, increasing until the year income starts, at which point we switch the death benefit option to level.

 We’ve sorted the results by income derived.